OpusOpenFinance/Socinal/docs/en/Open-Finance/Plataforma-OpusOpenFinance/apis/Financiamento.md

 ## *Open API Specification* of the API

-The documentation for the Credit Operations API to be built in the *integration layer* can be found [here][API-Financiamento].
+The documentation for the Financing API to be built in the *integration layer* can be found [here][API-Financiamento].

 [API-Financiamento]: ../../../../swagger-ui/index.html?api=en-Financiamento